 Apple releases updates to macOS that not only bring new features but can fix issues large and small.
 And you just never know when one of those updates might take care of a problem contributing to your MacBook overheating.

-1) Click the Apple icon in your menu bar and select About This Mac.
+- Click in your menu bar and select About This Mac.

 You’ll then see if your Mac is up to date or if there is a newer macOS version available for you to download.

 Remember, it’s important to always keep your Mac and other Apple devices up to date with the newest operating system versions.

 The SMC (System Management Controller) on your Mac is responsible for managing resources related to your computer’s hardware.
 This includes your MacBook’s fans and other temperature-related features.
 Sometimes, a simple reset of the SMC can help your overheating problem.

 Resetting the system management controller (SMC) can resolve certain issues related to power, battery, fans, and other features.

 The steps for resetting your SMC depend on the type of Mac you own.
 So check out our full tutorial on how to reset the SMC on your Mac for those with a replaceable battery, without a replaceable battery, and even your desktop computers if needed.

 Keeping an eye on and controlling your MacBook’s fans can help you see potential problems that could cause overheating or a malfunction down the road.
 One way to do this is with a fan control tool.